CarpentryConnect/carpentryconnect.org/in-person.markdown

 ### I am in the early stages of planning for a CarpentryConnect!

 This section assumes that you have an idea about these four things for your event: city,  venue, date range and community members to help you put together a CarpentryConnect event.
 If not, [start here](/in-person#IjusthadanideatobringpeopletogetherinaCarpentryConnect).
-Let the Community Development Team in The Carpentries know that you have an idea for or are planning a CarpentryConnect by emailing [community@carpentries.org](mailto:community@carpentries.org) with as many details as possible.
+Let the Community Engagement Team in The Carpentries know that you have an idea for or are planning a CarpentryConnect by emailing [community@carpentries.org](mailto:community@carpentries.org) with as many details as possible.
 - As you have some intricate details at hand already, consider writing a blog post detailing your knowns and unknowns, and with clear calls to action about how others can get involved.
 We have prepared a few prompts [in this Google doc](https://docs.google.com/document/d/1Yl4EnbeDdjHxoxinTIS7Meu68gfqwmCvHULQ2f1Lenc/edit?usp=sharing) to guide the writing of your blog post.
 Submit your blog post for publishing on The Carpentries blog by emailing [community@carpentries.org](mailto:community@carpentries.org).
 - Dive into the rest of the In-person CarpentryConnect Planning Kit!